Hiscock & Barclay attorneys successfully appeal a federal conviction following a four-week jury trial.

 One of the more vexing provisions of New York law for owners and construction contractors is the New York Labor Law section 240(1), which includes provision for strict liability against owners and contractors for workers who fall from heights.

 Hiscock & Barclay attorneys have been successful working with healthcare providers to expand their businesses, either through affiliation, combination or establishment of new facilities.

-Hiscock & Barclay represented a major wireless telecommunications carrier in the Southern District of New York in an action under both the Telecommunications Act of 1996 and New York State Law regarding the wrongful denial of an application to co-locate antennas on an existing cell tower.
+We represented a major wireless telecommunications carrier in the Southern District of NY in an action under the Telecommunications Act of 1996 and NYS Law on the wrongful denial of an application to co-locate antennas on an existing cell tower.

 Hiscock & Barclay was retained as local trial counsel by an international manufacturer of forklifts and heavy equipment to defend it in a Products Liability claim venued in the Federal District Court for the Northern District of New York.

-The Firm successfully represented a large electric power generator, with nuclear power generation facilities located in Upstate New York, in litigation commenced in the United States District Court for the Northern District of New York by 18 former employees.
+The firm successfully represented a large electric power generator, with nuclear power generation facilities located in Upstate New York, in litigation in the US District Court for the Northern District of New York by 18 former employees.